Antenna effect

-Once the chip is fabricated, this cannot happen, since every net has at least some source/drain implant connected to it.
+Once the chip is fabricated, the net cannot acquire a voltage higher than the normal operating voltage of the chip, since every net has at least some source/drain implant connected to it.
 The source/drain implant forms a diode, which breaks down at a lower voltage than the oxide (either forward diode conduction, or reverse breakdown), and does so non-destructively.
-This protects the gate oxide.
+This protects the gate oxide (i.e., the gate dielectric layer).

-However, during the construction of the chip, the oxide may not be protected by a diode.
+However, during the construction of the chip, the gate oxide may not be protected by a diode.
 This is shown in figure 1(b), which is the situation while metal 1 is being etched.
 Since metal 2 is not built yet, there is no diode connected to the gate oxide.
-So if a charge is added in any way to the metal 1 shape (as shown by the lightning bolt) it can rise to the level of breaking down the gate oxide.
+So if a charge is added in any way to the metal 1 shape (as shown by the lightning bolt), it can rise to the level of breaking down the gate oxide.
 In particular, reactive-ion etching of the first metal layer can result in exactly the situation shown - the metal on each net is disconnected from the initial global metal layer, and the plasma etching is still adding charges to each piece of metal.

 Leaky gate oxides, although bad for power dissipation, are good for avoiding damage from the antenna effect.
 A leaky oxide can prevent a charge from building up to the point of causing oxide breakdown.
 This leads to the somewhat surprising observation that a very thin gate oxide is less likely to be damaged than a thick gate oxide, because as the oxide grows thinner, the leakage goes up exponentially, but the breakdown voltage shrinks only linearly.